 The term in this context refers to the abundance of wildlife, as well as the rich, diverse opportunities available to outdoorsmen in Louisiana.
 One aspect of this lifestyle that I want to focus on is my personal favorite pastime: fishing.

 Fishing demands lots of skill, some luck, various planning and strategies, and is just a flat-out great time.
 No other sporting activity is as simultaneously relaxing and competitive as fishing is.
-Louisiana has no shortage of prime locations for the avid angler, and here are some of the most popular spots:

 Black Bayou Lake – Monroe, LA